Toni Elster: Legacy

 Most of Toni Elster's work, which includes various large format canvas print, is today in private hands, and not readily accessible to scholars or critics.
-But some of pictures have found their way into the Bremen Kunsthalle collection, the "Print Room" ("Graphische Kabinett") and the Focke Museum (both also in Bremen).
-Further afield the State Museum for Art and Cultural History in Oldenburg holds and normally has on display two characteristic Elster paintings: "Kutter im Hafen" and "Moorlandschaft (Schneeschmelze)" ("Cutters in harbour" and "Moorland landscape under melting snow").
+But some of the pictures have found their way into the Bremen Kunsthalle collection, the "Print Room" ("Graphische Kabinett") and the Focke Museum (both also in Bremen).
+Further afield, the State Museum for Art and Cultural History in Oldenburg holds and normally has on display two characteristic Elster paintings: "Kutter im Hafen" and "Moorlandschaft (Schneeschmelze)" ("Cutters in harbour" and "Moorland landscape under melting snow").
 These both demonstrate her talent.
 One commentator, enthusiastically commending both paintings, added that they were typical of her work both in terms of composition and of subject matter.
-He nevertheless thought it nothing short of astonishing that she had discovered the harbours as a recurring theme.
-At that time a woman of Elster's social background would not normally be expected to turn up unchaperoned with an easel in the Bremen harbour district.
+He nevertheless thought it nothing shorts of astonishing that she had discovered the harbours as a recurring theme.
+At that time, a woman of Elster's social background would not normally be expected to turn up unchaperoned with an easel in the Bremen harbour district.
 But Elster's interest in the many aspects of the maritime scene more than outweighed any conventional scruples.
 The various artistic testimonies that she created of her wanderings among the warehouses, sheds and cargo ship form a portfolio of swiftly completed and confidently contoured charcoal drawings that express Elster's artistic temperament with stark clarity.
 She commanded a formidable level of graphic craftsmanship which then found its way into her paintings when she returned to her studio, and added in her own unique impressionistic flavour.